wgroeneveld/brainbaking/content/teaching/cpp/en.md

 > [3] Did the fact that you are developing on the GBA influence your motivation?

 Blue: yes, positive; more motivated than classical assignment.
 Orange: it did not matter for me.
-Red: negative; less motivated thatn classical assignment.
+Red: negative; less motivated than classical assignment.

 <center>
     <img src="/img/teaching/cpp/gbasurvey_3.png""/>